LUMIZYME- alglucosidase alfa injection, powder, for solution

 5.3 Immune-Mediated Reactions

-Immune-mediated cutaneous reactions have been reported with LUMIZYME including necrotizing skin lesions [see Adverse Reactions (6.3)].
+Immune-mediated cutaneous reactions have been reported with LUMIZYME including necrotizing skin lesions [see Adverse Reactions (6.2)].
 Systemic immune-mediated reactions, including possible type III immune-mediated reactions have been observed with LUMIZYME.
 These reactions occurred several weeks to 3 years after initiation of LUMIZYME infusions.
 Skin biopsy in one patient demonstrated deposition of anti-rhGAA antibodies in the lesion.
 Another patient developed severe inflammatory arthropathy in association with pyrexia and elevated erythrocyte sedimentation rate.
-Nephrotic syndrome secondary to membranous glomerulonephritis was observed in some Pompe disease patients treated with LUMIZYME who had persistently positive anti-rhGAA IgG antibody titers.
+Nephrotic syndrome secondary to membranous glomerulonephritis was observed in some LUMIZYME-treated patients with Pompe disease who had persistently positive anti-rhGAA IgG antibody titers.
 In these patients, renal biopsy was consistent with immune complex deposition.
-Patients improved following treatment interruption.
-Therefore, patients receiving LUMIZYME should undergo periodic urinalysis [see Adverse Reactions (6.3)].
+Patients improved following LUMIZYME treatment interruption [see Adverse Reactions (6.2)].

-Patients should be monitored for the development of systemic immune-mediated reactions involving skin and other organs while receiving LUMIZYME.
-If immune-mediated reactions occur, consider discontinuation of the administration of LUMIZYME, and initiate appropriate medical treatment.
+LUMIZYME treated patients should be monitored for the development of systemic immune-mediated reactions involving skin and other organs including periodic urinalysis.
+If immune-mediated reactions occur, consider discontinuing the LUMIZYME administration, and initiating appropriate medical treatment.
 The risks and benefits of readministering LUMIZYME following an immune-mediated reaction should be considered.
 Some patients have been able to be rechallenged and have continued to receive LUMIZYME under close clinical supervision.
-Immune tolerance induction administered in conjunction with LUMIZYME may also aide tolerability of LUMIZYME under the management of a clinical specialist knowledgeable in immune tolerance induction in pediatric Pompe disease.
+Immune tolerance induction administered in conjunction with LUMIZYME may also aide tolerability of LUMIZYME under the management of a clinical specialist knowledgeable in immune tolerance induction in pediatric patients with IOPD or LOPD.

 5.4 Risk of Acute Cardiorespiratory Failure